El Club · Medinaceli

 Ver detalle →

-Iglesia / ErmitaThe Collegiate Church of Our Lady of the Assumption is a collegiate church in Medinaceli, in the province of Soria, located in the church square of the historic town.
-Its typology is that of a collegiate or parish church of great rank, linked to the old religious complex of the town and today one of the heritage landmarks of the old town.
-The present building was erected in the first half of the 16th century, in late Gothic or late Gothic style, with Renaissance elements added or present in its configuration.
-The local patrimonial tradition places the construction on a previous Romanesque temple; of that primitive building the crypt under the main altar is preserved.
-Architecturally it has a single nave, pentagonal chancel, lateral choir and lateral chapels, mostly from the Baroque period.
-The roof is resolved with vaults of terceletes on octagonal pillars, and the façade is described as Hispano-Flemish.
-Among its outstanding elements are the grille of the presbytery, dated 1534, and the tomb of the dukes, made in the early seventeenth century.
-The collegiate church is part of the monumental heritage of Medinaceli and is part of the cultural route of Castilla y León dedicated to Tierra de Medinaceli.
+Iglesia / ErmitaThe Collegiate Church of Our Lady of the Assumption is a collegiate church in Medinaceli, in the province of Soria, located in the town’s historic church square.
+It is classified as a collegiate church or high-ranking parish church, linked to the town’s ancient religious complex and today one of the heritage landmarks of the old town.
+The current building was constructed in the first half of the 16th century in the late Gothic style, with Renaissance elements added or incorporated into its design.
+Local heritage tradition holds that it was built on the site of an earlier Romanesque church; the crypt beneath the high altar is a remnant of that original building.
+Architecturally, it features a single nave, a pentagonal apse, a side choir, and side chapels, most of which date from the Baroque period.
+The ceiling consists of tercelet vaults resting on octagonal pillars, and the façade is described as Hispano-Flemish in style.
+Notable features include the chancel screen, dated 1534, and the tomb of the dukes, created in the early 17th century.
+The collegiate church is part of Medinaceli’s architectural heritage and is included in the cultural route of Castile and León dedicated to the Land of Medinaceli.

 Ver detalle →